css-materials/course-site/content/homework/debugging-rmarkdown/index.md

 **Due Thursday, November 9th (11:59 PM).**

-In previous assignments, you practiced applying tidy data principles and working with functions using toy datasets.
-The goal of this assignment is twofold: practice debugging common errors in code and practice working with functions and applying tidy data principles with a real social science dataset.
+In previous assignments, you practiced applying tidy data principles and working with functions and other R programming techniques using toy datasets.

+The goal of this assignment is twofold: practice debugging common errors in code and practice working with functions (and other programming techniques) and applying tidy data principles using a real social science dataset.

 # Accessing the `hw05` repository